evergoncolabs/Arkefi-Token/README.md

 ```

 ## Deploy
-To deploy and give the ownership to the multiSig address run
+To deploy and give the ownership to the Multisig address run
 ```bash
 yarn deploy <NetworkName>
 ```
 Where `NetworkName` is one of the networks configured in (hardhat.networks.ts)[./hardhat.networks.ts] (ledger option has `Ledger` at the end of the name).

 ## Deploy with mint
-To deploy, mint and then transfer the ownership to the multiSig address run
+To deploy, mint and then transfer the ownership to the Multisig address run
 ```bash
 yarn deployKeepOwnership <NetworkName>
 yarn mintTokens <NetworkName> <UserAddress> <MintAmount>